ravig31/timeseries-db/README.md

 # TimeSeries-DB

-A high-performance time series database optimized for fast insertion and querying of time-ordered data.
+A high-performance time series database optimised for fast insertion and querying of time-ordered data.
+Built following the TimescaleDB architecture

 ## Features